jcam1/python-sdk/packages/core/README.md

 jpyc = JPYC(client=client)
 ```

+> [!TIP]
+> As for sensitive data such as private keys or api keys, we strongly recommend using some secure storage and read them from the securely embedded environment variables.
+This reflects our design decision of not using any environment variables within the SDK itself, aiming to make it as flexible as possible for the developers.
+Also, using some arbitrary environmental variables often results in unexpected behaviors (e.g., naming conflicts).

 ### 3. Call JPYC Contracts

 Use the configured JPYC client to call JPYC's contract functions wherever you would like.